Orcomp/DemoWebsite/documentation/introduction/introduction.md

 - Available as a desktop or web-browser application
 - Flexible data sources (can read csv or Excel files or database tables or views.)

+If you need a specific feature added to Rant please don't hesitate to [contact us](contact).